lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 In the first version, the quorum value denoted the minimum number of oracles needed to perform results.
 We decided to change this.

-Because the most likely reason for removing an oracle member is a malicious oracle.
+Because the most likely reason for removing an oracle member is a malicious or faulty oracle member.
 It's better to have an oracle with no quorum (as members are added or quorum value lowered by the governance) than an oracle with a quorum but a malicious member in it.

 So now, the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to finalize this epoch and report this report to Lido.